Table of contents: Gasoline engine ↓ 6-cylinder petrol engine ↓ 6-cylinder petrol engine ↓ Diesel engine ↓

-Attention.
-Diesel engines require a high pressure compression tester, up to approx. 40 bar.
+Please note: Diesel engines require a compression pressure tester with a larger measurement range, up to approximately 40 bar.

-The pressure difference between the individual cylinders must not exceed 3.0 bar (in diesel engine 5.0 bar).
-If the pressure difference in one or more cylinders in relation to the rest is more than 3.0 bar (in diesel engine 5.0 bar), this indicates a loose cylinder head gasket, faulty valves, worn piston rings and/or cylinder surfaces.
+The pressure difference between individual cylinders should be no more than 3.0 bar (in a diesel engine 5.0 bar).
+If the pressure difference in one or more cylinders in relation to the others is more than 3.0 bar (in a diesel engine 5.0 bar), then this indicates a loose cylinder head gasket, faulty valves, worn piston rings and/or cylinder running surfaces.

-- When checking the compression, the engine oil temperature must be at least 30°C. The oil filter should be warm, warm up the engine if necessary.
+- When checking compression, the engine oil temperature should be at least 30°C. The oil filter should be warm, warm up the engine if necessary.

 - The battery must be fully charged.